I had an interesting question come from a volleyball coach in New Zealand named Leanne. Here are the salient points:

 Regardless of the tool being used to lay out the plan, however, there are a couple of important things which need to be in place.

 I’ve written before on the importance of knowing your priorities.
 No season plan is going to be worth anything if you don’t know what you’re trying to accomplish.
 Leanne is working across a pretty diverse group of players and teams.
 Each has a different set of priorities to be defined and developed as the foundation of the season plan.
-For example, the high school start-up group is very likely to be mainly focused on skill development while the other teams likely have a greater focus on competitive performance.
+For example, the high school start-up group is very likely to be mainly focused on skill development while the other teams probably have a greater focus on competitive performance.

 Within the context of the defined priorities, then next question is what exactly you’re looking to accomplish, and in what time frame.
 These should be objective and measurable as much as possible.
 We aren’t talking about winning and losing here.
 Yes, that is conveniently easy and precise to measure, but it’s based on outcomes which include a lot of variables outside a coach’s control.